orbcode/orbuculum/README.md

 Whatever it's source, orbuculum takes this data flow and makes it accessible to tools on the host PC.
-At its core it takes the data from the source, decodes it and presents it on a network interface.
+At its core it takes the data from the source, decodes it and presents it on a network interface...both orbflow and legacy protocol are available.
 The Orbuculum suite tools don't care if the data originates from a RZ or NRZ port, SWO or TRACE, or at what speed....that's all the job of the interface.